xinychen/transdim/README.md

 ### Model implementation

-In our experiments, we have implementated the machine learning models mainly on `Numpy`, and written these Python codes with **Jupyter Notebook**.
+In our experiments, we have implemented the machine learning models mainly on `Numpy`, and written these Python codes with **Jupyter Notebook**.
 So, if you want to evaluate these models, you could download and run these notebooks directly (prerequisite: **download the data sets** before evaluation).

 | Task     | Jupyter Notebook link | Guangzhou data | Birmingham data | Hangzhou data | NYC data |
 | :---:    | :------------- | :------------: | :------------:  | :-----------: | :-------:|